Plastics and Medical Devices

 The use of plastics has transformed the world of medicine, making patients more secure and procedures easier.
 For instance, doctors were vulnerable to complications when the MRI machine was first presented.
 An MRI is essentially a huge magnet with the capability of attracting any metal entity within reach.
 Metal objects placed too near the MRI machine can become airborne and harmful if they should fly in the direction of the magnetized unit.
 Nowadays, all equipment that encircles an MRI is made from plastic to prevent this magnetic problem.
-Even equipment used to install the MRI ismanufactured from plastic.

 The introduction of plastic into existing medicine has gradually increased.
 Plastics have added to the decrease of medical expenditures, pain management, and infectious diseases.
 State-of-the-art polymers are utilized to develop new and better man-made limbs and plastic throwaway delivery devices have thrived in decreasing the possibility of infection to patients.
 Patients directly gain from the use of plastic with additional lives being saved, prolonged, and improved due to the use of plastics.

 The Varied Uses of Plastic in Medical Parts

 - Unblocking Blood Vessels: Thin tubes or catheters are utilized to unblock blood vessels.
 Placed in the distressed artery, it is produced from plastic created particularly for the medical field and stimulated with active elements.

 - Prosthesis: Plastics are presently being utilized as orthopedic tools, where they straighten, correct, or support deformities.

 - Artificial Corneas: Artificial corneas manufactured from an exclusive silicone are now possible for treatment.
 Just 0.3 to 0.5 millimeters thick, flexible, highly transparent, and manufactured from biomechanics comparable to a natural cornea, it can reinstate clear vision again.